 - No pre-selection of freelancers; anyone can create a profile

-- Reviews and portfolios are sometimes fake
+- Reviews and portfolios are not screened and can be fake

 - Despite the security of the system for payment, a huge disadvantage is a large commission and lack of ability to work with a freelancer on your own basis, outside Upwork